Scorecard Research Beacon

 Search Icon

-Heat stroke vs. heat exhaustion: Extreme heat safety tips
+Heat stroke vs. heat exhaustion: Safety tips as dangerous temperatures hit US

 WATCH: How to keep yourself and your pets safe in the heat